paramothers/docs/JavaScriptAndWebTechnologies/javaScriptLibrariesForWeb.md

 1. JsLint - for javaScript
 2. JsHint - for javaScript
-3. Sass, LESS - for CSS
-4. JSCS - for javascript code sytle checker \(like checkstyle in java\)
+3. JSCS - for javascript code sytle checker \(like checkstyle in java\)
-5. CssLint, helps to identify css files if has any issues
+4. CssLint, helps to identify css files if has any issues
-6. ESSLint \( it also has JSCS as merged into \)
+5. ESSLint \( it also has JSCS as merged into \)

 ## JavaScript-Backend Communication